The Nucleus Stores Genetic Information In All Cells. False True

 The nucleus is a membrane-bound organelle found in eukaryotic cells.
 It houses the cell's genetic material, organized into structures called chromosomes.
 These chromosomes are composed of DNA, which contains the instructions for building and maintaining the organism.
 The nucleus controls various cellular processes by regulating gene expression, DNA replication, and cell division.

-- Cell Division: The nucleus plays a crucial role in cell division by ensuring accurate replication and segregation of chromosomes.
+• Cell Division: The nucleus matters a lot in cell division by ensuring accurate replication and segregation of chromosomes.

 Eukaryotic Cells vs. Prokaryotic Cells